gabrielrochasouza/Pure_node_js_api/README.md

  This is an api made without any libraries, all http methods were made using pure node

- It is necessary use the LTS node version to run this project.
+ It is recommended use the LTS node version to run this project.

  CLI Command to start the api:
  ```